Rohail30/Getting-Started-With-Three-JS/README.md

 1. Clone the repository.
 2. Open the `index.html` file in your favorite web browser.
 3. Marvel at the captivating display of 3D shapes as they rotate gracefully on your screen.

-Unleash your creativity and embark on a journey into the fascinating realm of 3D web graphics!